Scott Flying Squirrel: Development

 In 1929 Scott achieved third place in the Isle of Man TT and launched a road going TT Replica Flying Squirrel.
 Following cost cutting the factory also launched a basic touring model in 1929 for under £70.
 Financial problems continued, however, and in 1931 Scott were unable to enter the TT or the Earls Court show.
 A three-cylinder prototype was developed but Scotts lacked the resources to develop it and on the outbreak of World War II production ended.
 Captain Tom Moore, who became famous at the age of 99 in 2020 for raising £33m for NHS Charities Together, won several trophies racing a Flying Squirrel as a young man; a motorcycle on display in Bradford Industrial Museum was later found to have formerly been his.

 Between 1935 and 1938 the factory at Shipley in Yorkshire produced the B2592 air-cooled Aero engine, based on the Scott Flying Squirrel motorcycle unit.
 A 25 hp version was also specifically developed to power the notoriously dangerous Flying Flea aircraft.

 In 1950 the rights were bought by the Birmingham based Aerco Company and in 1956 they produced what are known as the Birmingham Scotts.

 After World War Two, production of the Flying Squirrel resumed in 1946 or '47 and continued until about 1950, although production output was limited and sales were few.

 In the late 1970s, Silk Engineering produced the Silk 700S, which comprised an uprated Scott engine fitted into a modern Egli-type frame made by Spondon Engineering.

+Enthusiasts have described the sound of a Flying Squirrel not as a typical engine roar, but as a "scalded cat" yowl.